MainaKev/100-days-of-code/log.md

 **Today's Progress**: I've gone through introduction to Javascript.

-**Thoughts** I've recently started learning new coding, and it's a great feeling
+**Thoughts**: I've recently started learning new coding, and it's a great feeling